 In the School of Law at Essex, we specialise in commercial law, public law, and human rights law.
-Our School of Law is Top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014), and we are ranked 76th in the Times Higher Education World University Rankings 2020.
+Our School of Law is Top 20 in the UK for research excellence (REF 2014, mainstream universities, THE 2014), and we are ranked in the top 100 Law Schools in the THE World University Rankings 2020

 Essex Business School is an international, ambitious and entrepreneurial community of more than 2,000 students, academics and practitioners championing responsible management and sustainable business.